qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

   "tree": true
 }
 ```
-The new graphing method is cleaner and can reveal **relationships and outliers:**
+The new graphing method is cleaner and reveals **relationships and outliers:**

 ![distance-matrix](/blog/qdrant-1.12.x/distance-matrix.png)